Node.js DNS Resolution: lookup, resolve & c-ares

 console.log('A', err?.code ?? out);

-capture failing hostname and record type
+capture the failing hostname and record type

-check lookup path used by the code
+check which lookup path the code uses

-print all address candidates
+print every address candidate

-compare OS lookup with c-ares query
+compare OS lookup with c-ares query behavior

-test numeric socket address
+test one numeric socket address

-When the failure sits inside a larger client, add timing around the lookup boundary.
+When the failure sits inside a larger client, add timing around the lookup step.
 A custom lookup wrapper can record start time, end time, hostname, options, and result count.
 Keep it temporary if the client library already has tracing hooks.

 const timedLookup = (host, opts, cb) => {